British drivers becoming more averse to long-term car finance

 Karl Howkins said: “Analysis of recent car trends indicates that not everybody needs their car as much as they used to, especially with more people working remotely or from home becoming more commonplace in the workplace.
 Considering a short-term flexible lease offers a great alternative to longer leases.
 With the ban on petrol and diesel cars coming in 2030, a shorter lease deal on a new, environmentally friendly and cheap-to-run car offers huge appeal.”

-Research commissioned in January 2022 amongst 2006 UK adults by an independent market research agency (Opinion Matters).
+The research was conducted in January 2023 amongst 2006 UK adults and commissioned from Opinion Matters, an independent market research agency.